hyperoslo/chef-repo/README.md

 Takes care of automatic installation and configuration of the following software on a single server or multiple servers:

-* nginx webserver
+* Nginx webserver
-* Passenger or Unicorn for running Ruby on Rails
+* Unicorn for running Ruby on Rails
 * Multiple apps on one server
 * Database creation and password generation
 * Easy SSL configuration
 * Deployment with Capistrano

-## Supported Ubuntu versions
+## Supported CentOS versions

-* Ubuntu 12.04 LTS
+* CentOS 6.5

-* Ubuntu 14.04 LTS
+If you are using Ubuntu, please checkout this repo: https://github.com/intercity/chef-repo

 ## Supported databases